Ospreys (rugby union): Infancy

+In February 2003 an emergency meeting of clubs in the Welsh Rugby Union voted to change its 130 year tradition and to devolve from local RFCs to regions.
 On 24 July 2003, it was announced that the new team jointly representing Neath RFC and Swansea RFC would be known as the Neath–Swansea Ospreys.
 The Ospreys part of the team's name was inspired by the use of the bird as Swansea RFC's centenary badge.
 Former Neath RFC coach Lyn Jones was appointed as head coach, who named Scott Gibbs as the team's first captain.
 5 September 2003 saw the region play their first competitive game, a 41–30 Celtic League home win over Irish province Ulster at The Gnoll in Neath.
+Gavin Henson was a substitute in that game but scored two tries and a penalty helping the team to victory.
 Leeds Tykes were the Ospreys' first Heineken Cup opponents, with the English team triumphing 29–20 on 7 December 2003.
 They struggled to recover from their opening defeat, finishing bottom of their pool, recording their only victory against the Tykes' at home in the final round at St. Helens.
 Domestically the Ospreys' did salvage some pride, avoiding becoming the lowest placed Welsh region, by pipping Cardiff Blues to fifth place in the Celtic League.

 Following the demise of the Celtic Warriors region on 1 June 2004, the Neath–Swansea Ospreys had their borders extended to cover much of the Bridgend and Ogmore areas to the east.
 However, for logistical reasons it was decided that no home games would be played at Bridgend RFC's Brewery Field.
 Former Warriors players David Bishop, Brent Cockbain, Ryan Jones and Sonny Parker were signed by the Ospreys'.